bernardombsoares/VQC_PolicyGradients/README.md

 1. **Integrated Quantum Circuit Architectures**: Implements the circuits in [Jerbi et al. (2021)](https://arxiv.org/abs/2103.05577), [TensorFlow Quantum tutorial (Broughton et al., 2021)](https://www.tensorflow.org/quantum/tutorials), and [Universal Quantum Classifier (Pérez-Salinas et al., 2020)](https://arxiv.org/abs/1906.10594) adapted to RL.
 2. **Policy Options**: Different policy post-processing strategies, including the Born policies developed in [Jerbi et al. (2021)](https://arxiv.org/abs/2103.05577) and [Meyer et al. (2023)](https://arxiv.org/abs/2305.07919), as well as the Softmax policy, which can implement beta scheduling to adjust the agents' greediness.
-3. **Extensible Configurations**: Big flexibility of parameters, allowing the use of input and output scaling, different entangling pat- terns, full liberty of the observables used, and more.
+3. **Extensible Configurations**: Big flexibility of parameters, allowing the use of input and output scaling, different entangling patterns, full liberty of the observables used, and more.
 4. **Parallel Execution**: Train multiple agents concurrently using CLI arguments.
 5. **Experimentation Framework**: Allows benchmark environments from OpenAI, such as **CartPole-v1** and **Acrobot-v1**.